 LATEST NEWS AND EVENTS FROM THE SCHOOL OF ENGINEERING

-Former Tecnun student Mikel Hernáez will research new methods for understanding changes in cancer cells.
+Former student of Tecnun Mikel Hernáez will research new methods to understand changes in cancer cells.

-The engineer obtains the Marie Curie Fellowship, one of the most prestigious of the European Commission.
+The engineer is awarded the scholarship Marie Curie, one of the most prestigious awards of the European Commission.

-The engineer from San Sebastian and former student of Tecnun Mikel Hernáez has received the Marie Curie grant from the European Commission.
-He will work at Cima, the applied medicine research center of the University of Navarra.
+The engineer from San Sebastian and former student of Tecnun Mikel Hernáez has received the scholarship Marie Curie from the European Commission.
+Thus, he will start working at the Cimaresearch center in applied medicine at the University of Navarra.

 Through the Marie Sklodowska-Curie Fellowships, the European Commission aims to contribute to the development of research by promoting the careers of talented researchers.
-These grants are among the most competitive and prestigious grants awarded by this European organization and are financed within the Framework Program for Research and Technological Development (Horizon 2020).New methods to understand changes in cancer cells
+These grants are among the most competitive and prestigious grants awarded by this European organization and are financed within the framework Program for Research and Technology development (Horizon 2020).New methods to understand changes in cancer cells

 Mikel Hernáez Arrazola is an engineer and holds a PhD in Telecommunications from Tecnun.
-After his postdoctoral stay at Stanford University (USA), he joined the Institute for Genomic Biology at the University of Illinois (USA) as Director of Computational Biology.
+After his postdoctoral stay at Stanford University (USA), he joined the Institute for Genomic Biology at the University of Illinois (USA) as director in Computational Biology.
 He has now joined Cima to develop the project 'Explaining transcriptional wiring in hematological malignancies through computational methods'.